Battle of Bairoko: Opposing forces

 In the fighting around the port of Bairoko, a total of four American battalions were committed.
-The main attacking force consisted of two battalions of the U.S. Marine Raiders from the 1st Marine Raider Regiment (the 1st and 4th Battalions).
+The main attacking force consisted of two battalions of the US Marine Raiders from the 1st Marine Raider Regiment (the 1st and 4th Battalions).
 Both battalions had been depleted by previous actions; the 1st around Enogai and the 4th in southern New Georgia.
-The Marines were supported by two U.S. Army infantry battalions (the 3rd Battalion, 145th Infantry Regiment and the 3rd Battalion, 148th Infantry Regiment).
+The Marines were supported by two US Army infantry battalions (the 3rd Battalion, 145th Infantry Regiment and the 3rd Battalion, 148th Infantry Regiment).
 Equipped for light maneuver, no artillery had been provided.
 The Marines lacked heavy weapons, although the two U.S. Army battalions possessed heavy mortars and machine guns.
-Air support was available, but was unreliable.
+Air support was available but was unreliable.
 The US troops were commanded by Colonel Harry B. Liversedge.

-Japanese forces had arrived around Enogai and Bairoko, on the Dragons Peninsula, in March 1942, as part of an effort to secure airbases on New Georgia to support their operations on Guadalcanal.
-Prior to the attack, US intelligence had estimated that Japanese forces in the Bairoko area numbered only 500 troops; in reality at the time of the US attack on Bairoko there were about 300 Japanese soldiers and 800 naval personnel in the area, making a total of 1,100.
-The main Japanese unit holding Bairoko was Colonel Saburo Okumura's Kure 6th Special Naval Landing Force; these were reinforced by elements of the 2nd Battalion, 13th Infantry Regiment.
+Japanese forces had arrived around Enogai and Bairoko on the Dragons Peninsula in March 1942 as part of an effort to secure airbases on New Georgia to support their operations on Guadalcanal.
+Prior to the attack, US intelligence had estimated that Japanese forces in the Bairoko area numbered only 500 troops; in reality there were about 300 Japanese soldiers and 800 naval personnel in the area, making a total of 1,100.
+The main Japanese unit holding Bairoko was Commander Saburo Okumura's Kure 6th Special Naval Landing Force; these were reinforced by elements of the 2nd Battalion, 13th Infantry Regiment.
 On 13 July, part of the 2nd Battalion, 45th Infantry Regiment, and a battery from the 6th Field Artillery Regiment arrived, after which the 13th Infantry Regiment began moving from Bairoko to join the fighting around Munda.